 Oil and Gas sector education developments in Afghanistan

-The Center on Conflict and Development (ConDev) at Texas A&M University recently completed two curriculum development programs in Afghanistan, funded through USAID’s Afghanistan University Support and Workforce Development Program (USWDP).
+The Program on Conflict and Development (ConDev) recently completed two curriculum development programs in Afghanistan, funded through USAID’s Afghanistan University Support and Workforce Development Program (USWDP).

 ConDev partnered with the Conflict and Development Foundation, Kandahar University and FHI360 to develop Afghanistan’s first energy engineering bachelor’s program.
 With a market-oriented curriculum focused on practical application, this collaboration enabled Kandahar University faculty and graduates to better advise Afghanistan’s energy sector.
 Based upon an agreement with USAID and the Howard G. Buffett Foundation, research is focused largely on mitigating conflict related to Food Security, Natural Resources, Youth Populations, and Local Institutions.
 ConDev also partnered with Jawzjan University in Afghanistan to strengthen the country’s higher education sector and create a market-oriented curriculum that increases students’ exposure to innovative technologies.